MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/install/install-other-linux.md

 pwsh
 ```

+If you don't specify the `--channel` parameter, Snap installs the latest stable version.
+To install
-To install the latest LTS version, use the following method:
+the latest LTS version, use the following method:

 ```sh
 # Install PowerShell